mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 Finding, Evaluating, and Integrating APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Modern software applications combine custom code with third party APIs,
+such as Twilio and Stripe, to create a complete product.
+Choosing the
+right services for your application can make or break its usefulness to
+users as well as your sanity during maintenance.
+This talk will show you
+how to find, evaluate, and integrate external APIs to maximize their value
+in your software application.

 Upcoming session at `Capital One <https://www.capitalone.com/>`_'s internal
 API Summit on March 5 in McLean, Virginia.